 - The closing date for entries is midnight Thursday 24 October 2019.

 - Four finalists will be chosen in each category.
 The finalists will be notified via email in January 2020.

 - Only one song per artist will be selected to be a finalist in any one category.

-- The same song may not appear as a finalist in multiple categories (with the exclusion of regional, indigenous and song of the year, which are pooled from existing categories).
+- The same song may not appear as a finalist in multiple categories (with the exclusion of Regional, Remote, Indigenous and Song Of The Year, which are pooled from existing categories).